 - By bus

-- By boat
+- By riverboat

 - By car

-- Ideal hotels to stay near The Shard
+- Ideal hotels to stay near the Shard

-- Tips to optimize your visit
+- Tips to make the most of your visit

 - Accessibility and services

-- Accessibility for disabled people
+- Accessibility for people with disabilities

 - Restrooms